 N(t) = N(0) * 0.5^(t/T)

-- N(0) is the remaining quantity of this substance;
+- N(0) is the initial quantity of this substance.

 - T is the half-life.

-It is also possible to determine the remaining quantity of a substance using other parameters:
+It is also possible to determine the remaining quantity of a substance using a few other parameters:

 N(t) = N(0) * e^(-t/τ)